Disney World provides a vast network of free transportation throughout the parks, resorts and Disney Springs.

 The Challenge of Resort to Resort Transportation at Disney World:

-Shared transportation has its pros and cons.
 The benefit is that you’ll be able to get to any one of these other resorts from your resort without having to transfer.
 You can enjoy the dining, ambiance and shopping at each of the resorts.
 The down side is that you’ll have longer (sometimes much longer) rides and bigger crowds.
 We share the transportation details for each resort on the resort web pages on this site.

-What if you wish to go from your resort to another resort, and it’s not on a shared route?
-You have a couple of options that involve transferring.
-First you can take Disney transportation to Disney Springs or the Transportation and Ticket Center.
-From those locations you can get transportation to any resort.
+What if you want to go from your resort to another resort, and it’s not on a shared route?

 The other option is to find a park near the resort you wish to visit.
 When you check in at your resort, just ask the cast member for a Disney map.
 Find the resort that you wish to visit and locate the nearest of the four main parks.
 Take Disney transportation to that park.
 From there you can catch a bus, boat or monorail (depending upon what’s available at that park for that resort) that goes to the resort you wish to visit.
 Make sure the park you’re going to is open to be certain transportation is still running from that location.